Ariadne's Tribe: Minoan Spirituality for the Modern World

 To me, connection is the important thing here.
 By sharing certain practices - our ritual format, for instance - those of us who follow the path of Tribe spirituality can connect with each other, knowing we're all doing the same things wherever we are in the world.
 And we can connect with the Minoans, with their culture and their art and their religion.
 They were human beings with hopes and dreams, love and impatience and ambition, belief and thought and questioning, just like us.

-They had a connection with their deities and with each other through a shared culture and religion.
+They had a relationship with their deities and with each other through a shared culture and religion.
 We can make similar connections within our own time and with those in the past, both with the people and with the deities.
 To me, that's the most magical thing of all.

 Comments